 It’s also important to remember that independent advisors can be individuals or firms.
 Independent advisory firms are similarly not beholden to any special interests, like parent companies.
 Independent advisors may work for themselves or for independent advisory firms.

 Pros and Cons of Independent Financial Advisors

 While working with an independent financial advisor typically has more upsides than drawbacks, it’s important to know how they stack up.
 First off, independent advisory firms are typically owned by their on-staff advisors, allowing them to form close relationships with clients.
 In contrast, a large, non-independent firm could have a less personable feel.

-Another benefit of working with an independent advisor is that you’ll receive truly tailored advice that isn’t influenced by any outside forces.
+Another benefit of working with an independent advisor is that you’ll receive truly tailored financial advice that isn’t influenced by any outside forces.
 Non-independent advisors may have limitations as to how they can invest your assets, with investment strategies often being preset.
 Independent advisors presumably have the ability to build your portfolio with a bit more customization.

 Typically, independent advisors use third-party custodians as a secure way to hold your money.
 This is often advantageous, as there’s no conflict of interest with your advisor holding your assets at his or her own firm.
-However, some may enjoy the simplicity of working with a non-independent advisor who holds your assets at the same financial institution, such as Charles Schwab or Fidelity.
+However, some may enjoy the simplicity of working with a non-independent advisor who holds their assets at the same financial institution, such as Charles Schwab or Fidelity.

 Another potential downside of working with an independent financial advisor is that you may not have as many options when it comes to financial professionals with specific knowledge.
 For example, bigger, non-independent firms may have a plethora of advisors who specialize in estate planning, ETFs or other specific needs.